KapoorMehak/Pig_FAANG_Immune_Sorted_cell/README.md

 # Porcine Immune Cell Epigenomic Atlas

 This study presents a comprehensive epigenomic characterization of the regulatory elements controlling gene expression within major immune cell types circulating in healthy pigs.
-By integrating 126 epigenomic datasets across eight sorted immune cell populations, we provide a detailed catalogue of predicted chromatin states and cell-type-specific regulatory elements integrated using ChIP-seq (histone modifications), ATAC-seq, RNA-seq and DNA methylation(WGBS) data to characterize the regulatory landscape of porcine immune cells at high resolution.This work directly contributes to using genomic data to describe and improve phenomics in agriculture and extends the value of the domestic pig as a model for human immunity.
+By integrating 126 epigenomic datasets across nine sorted immune cell populations, we provide a detailed catalogue of predicted chromatin states and cell-type-specific regulatory elements integrated using ChIP-seq (histone modifications), ATAC-seq, RNA-seq and DNA methylation(WGBS) data to characterize the regulatory landscape of porcine immune cells at high resolution.This work directly contributes to using genomic data to describe and improve phenomics in agriculture and extends the value of the domestic pig as a model for human immunity.

 Key findings:
 - Identification of **15 chromatin states** across immune cell types